-Tox Town uses color, graphics, sounds and animation to add interest to learning about connections between chemicals, the environment, and the public's health.
-Tox Town's target audience is students above elementary-school level, educators, and the general public.
-It is a companion to the extensive information in the TOXNET collection of databases that are typically used by toxicologists and health professionals.
+Tox Town offers high quality consumer-level non-technical information about connections between chemicals, the environment, and the public's health.
+Tox Town's target audience includes the general public, community leaders, educators, and students above elementary-school level.
+It is a companion to the NLM’s extensive information in the TOXNET collection of databases that are typically used by toxicologists and health professionals.

-You can explore Tox Town by selecting Neighborhoods, Location links or Chemical links.
+You can explore Tox Town by browsing Sources of Exposure or Chemical and Contaminants links.